suffolklibraries/sljekyll/_libraries/kesgrave-library.md

 branch-payments: cash, cheques and cards accepted
 branch-parking: 8 free spaces available in front of the library
 branch-bookdrop: y
-branch-refreshments: £1 for a cup of coffee or tea
 branch-for-sale: '<ul>
                   <li>1st and 2nd class stamps, greetings cards, hand-made bookmarks, fudge, withdrawn adult fiction and withdrawn children&apos;s fiction</li>
                   <li><a href="https://www.cardsforcharity.co.uk/">Cards for Good Causes</a> and Suffolk Wildlife Trust Christmas cards</li>